erikfriesen/sphinx-theme/test/src/workbook/index.rst

 .. ifslides::

-   .. admonition:: Explore
+   .. admonition:: Explore difference between CRS:84 and EPSG:4326

       What is the difference between the ``CRS:84`` and ``EPSG:4326`` spatial reference systems?

-   .. admonition:: Challenge
+   .. admonition:: Challenge WMS GetMap use

       Do you expect ``CRS:84`` to work with a WMS 1.0.0 GetMap Request?